 - Reduced mobility while moving the wrist or extending finger joints

-- Hand pain and stiffness that is especially severe in the morning
+- Fibromyalgia hand pain and stiffness that is especially severe in the morning

 - Numbness or tingling sensations in fingers and hands

 - Skin becoming waxy or rubbery in texture

 With severe fibromyalgia, you may also notice pain and tenderness in other parts of your body.
 This can cause headaches, disturbed sleep, reduced cognitive function or memory, and many other issues.

 Who Is Most Likely to Be Affected by Fibromyalgia Syndrome?